 Then use the withholding calculator on the IRS website to see the suggested withholding for your personal situation.
 The number of dependents you support is an important component of your analysis, as is the number of income streams.

 You can use the number to see what the tax impact will be on your next paycheck when you've figured out your withholding.
 Plug your newly calculated withholding information into a payroll calculator.
 Make sure you have a recent pay stub handy so that you can use your actual income amounts.

 Calculating Your Total Withholding for the Year

-Now take your new withholding amount per pay period and multiply this by the number of pay periods remaining in the year.
-Add in how much federal income tax has already been withheld so far year-to-date.
-This amount represents approximately how much total federal tax will be withheld from your paycheck for the year.
-You can now compare your total withholding to your tax liability projection.
+Now compare your total withholding to your tax liability projection.
 If your withholding amount is larger than your tax liability, that's how much of a federal tax refund you can expect to receive.
-If your withholding is less than your tax liability, this is how much federal tax you might have to pay when you file your tax return.
+If your withholding is less than your tax liability, that's how much federal tax you might have to pay when you file your tax return.

 Remember that your withholding and tax liability amounts are approximate.
 You're close to where you need to be if they're not too far apart.
 You're free to change your withholding at any time during the tax year if a change in your circumstances would result in a tax increase or decrease.

 Frequently Asked Questions (FAQs)

 How do you change the tax withholding on SSI checks?